skotti/timely-mirror/README.md

 This version in particular is trying to turn this engine into a fully heterogeneous system.
 There is a System Verilog backend part as well.

+The branch where currently all the resources are is timely_all_together.

+There is also an async branch, that explores async execution but it is outside of the main flow for now.

 Key words: stream processing, FPGA, heterogeneous computing, stream processing on FPGA